I Reviewed G2’s 7 Best Operating Systems for Work and Play

 *This data was pulled from G2 in 2025.
 Some reviews may have been edited for clarity.

 Windows 11 combines a sleek design with powerful functionality.
 It brings a noticeable upgrade in both design and day-to-day usability, according to user reviews.
-The refreshed interface earns consistent praise for being more modern and visually appealing, but it’s the performance enhancements that stand out most.
+The refreshed interface consistently earns praise for being more modern and visually appealing, but it’s the performance enhancements that stand out the most.
 Many users note that common tasks feel smoother and more responsive, making the OS feel like a more refined version of its predecessor.

 Snap layouts are a particularly well-received feature for multitaskers.
 G2 reviewers frequently highlight how easy it is to organize multiple windows into structured grid layouts, which helps streamline work across several apps and documents.
 The introduction of snap groups takes this even further by allowing users to save entire app arrangements—making it easy to switch between tasks without constantly reshuffling their workspace.